 I’ve used wallpaper a couple of times in my own home…both times in the bathroom.

 Potty Paradise used an incredibly bold, dark, animal print.
 My vision was for it to be a jewelry box when you opened the door.
 Basically, you’d forget you’d have to pee.
-The basement bathroom took a safer direction with a black and white palm frond print.
+The basement bathroom took a safer direction with a black and white palm leaf print.
 I was happy with both room designs without the wallpaper which made installing it that much more terrifying.
 But I gotta say, once up, both bathrooms screamed Yahtzee.
 It pushed the boundaries and made both spaces stand out.

 As I look around my home these days, I try to imagine where I’d install more wallpaper.
 The dining room, master bedroom, up the staircase, my office.
 All possibilities.
 Here’s one space in particular that stopped me in my tracks mid-scroll.